zmckinney22/CS410-Group-Project/README.md

 ### Running the Frontend Locally

 To run the web application frontend on your local machine (connects to our hosted backend):
+ - Install Node.js from: https://nodejs.org/en
+ - Refresh terminal and editor
+ - Run the terminal commands below
+ - If "npm install" doesn't work, enable scripts for your user
 ```bash
 cd frontend
 npm install